 Docs: send your flight, insurance and passport copy in.

-To reach the community, we’ll use packrafts to navigate a remote jungle river for two days before arriving at one of the villages.
-From here, the agenda is in the hands of the Pygmies, depending on the community’s activity at the time.
-We will live with them in the villages, assisting with daily life; collecting water, cooking and domestic chores and joining them on hunting or gathering sorties.
+To reach the Pygmies, we’ll first use versatile packrafts to navigate a remote jungle river for two days to reach the first of the villages.
+From here, the agenda is in the hands of the Pygmies, guided by the daily rhythm of their forest habitation.
+We will live with them in the villages, assisting with the daily tasks necessary to maintain their successful existence in the jungle; collecting water, cooking and domestic chores.
+We will also join them on hunting or gathering sorties.

-Travel deep into the heart of the Congo basin by packraft.
+Use packrafts to paddle deep into the heart of the Congo basin.

-You need to be at the team hotel in Brazzaville by 2000 on the 14 Jul 2018.
-The expedition officially ends on the 28 Jul 2018.
-As a contingency, we suggest you do not book onward travel before 2000.
+You need to be at the team hotel in Brazzaville by 2000 on Day 1.
+The expedition officially ends on Day 13 – as a contingency, you should not book onward travel before 2000 on Day 13.
 Please be aware that most flights depart Brazzaville either late at night or early in the morning.